f-dx/Awesome-Targeted-Individuals/README.md

 <!-- subtitle -->

 An Awesome collection of resources for Targeted Individuals (Modern Zersetzung program - global rude violations of human rights at planetary scale).

+You will find here all about

+* RNM (Remote Neural Monitoring),
+* Electronic Harassments,
+* Electronic Tortures,
+* Cyber Harassments,
-All about RNM (Remote Neural Monitoring), Electronic Harassments, Electronic Tortures, Cyber Harassments, Directed Energy Weapons assaults and Gaslighting.
+* Directed Energy Weapons assaults
+* Gaslighting.

 <!-- description -->